muhammetsnts/MACHINE_LEARNING/README.md

-# machine_and_deep_learning
-This repo contains my ML and deep learning projects
+# Here are my ML projects.